jesperfj/force-rest-api/README.md

 # Release History

+## 0.0.36

+* Introduced [SessionRefreshListener](src/main/java/com/force/api/SessionRefreshListener.java) so you can register a listener and be notified when ForceApi refreshes the access token.
+See the [test](src/test/java/com/force/api/SessionRefreshTest.java) for sample code

 ## 0.0.35

-* Introduced generic REST api calls `get`, `delete`, `post`, `put` and `patch` on `ForceApi` for any arbitrary path.
+* Introduced generic REST api calls `get`, `delete`, `post`, `put` and `patch` on [ForceApi](src/main/java/com/force/api/ForceApi.java) for any arbitrary path.
 This allows force-rest-api to be used for the many non-sObject resources exposed in Force.com REST API.
 * Added `getSession()` convenience method on `ForceApi` as requested by several people.
 It took me a little while to become comfortable with it.
 * Added `curlHelper()` convenience method on `ForceApi` to easily print a curl command string with valid access token for debugging purposes.